bernardobsfonseca/simple-python-blackjack/README.md

-# simple-python-blackjack that i made for an bootcamp
+# python blackjack game that i made for an bootcamp